How Do You Know if Your Strategy is Working?

 If you’re typical of management, you’re probably thinking you already understand basic strategy.
 You pick a market, define your customer, and develop methods to reach your customer.
 But is management strategy that simple?
-No, it isn’t, and here’s why.
+How do you know if your strategy is working?

 The Difficulty with Management Strategy

 Deciding what you’re going to do is the easy part, at least for some.
 Picking a market, studying the customer, and then defining the action steps are the fun part.
 In fact, vendors have made a wide range of tools to help you with the strategic planning.